200+ Travel Agent Rates, 2023 [+PDF Download]

 According to seasoned corporate travel advisor and owner of Pioneer Travel, Mike Edic, "By the time you figure out the 'discounted' price, you can still purchase a real ticket for a lot less."
 Edic elaborated that these rates are seldom cheaper unless it's a last-minute booking (where all that remains are those pricey, full-fare Y-class seats).

 Want to Become a Travel Agent?
-Try HAR's 7-Day Setup Free Trial
+Try HAR's 7-Day Setup Accelerator Course

 The one thing that all travel agent rates, promotions, loyalty programs, and discounts have in common is that you have to be a travel agent.